bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Not TI-84 Plus CE**

-The TI-84 Plus CE calculator is the next generation after the TI-84 Plus calculator, based on the eZ80 processor instead of the Z80 processor used by earlier models.
+The TI-84 Plus CE model is the next generation of calculators after the TI-84 Plus series.
+It is based on the eZ80 processor instead of the Z80 processor used by earlier models.
 The eZ80 processor is faster and supports larger memory sizes through the use of a 24-bit address bus and internal registers instead of the 16-bit address bus and registers of the Z80.

-Unfortunately in 2020, Texas Instruments decided to [disable assembly language programming](https://www.cemetech.net/news/2020/5/950/_/ti-83-premium-ceti-84-plus-ce-asmc-removal-updates) for the CE models with the release of OS 5.3.1 That forced the community to create a jailbreak for the CE models named [arTIfiCE](https://www.cemetech.net/news/2020/9/959/_/artifice-restores-ce-native-code-for-now) in 2020.
+Unfortunately in 2020, Texas Instruments decided to [disable assembly language programming](https://www.cemetech.net/news/2020/5/950/_/ti-83-premium-ceti-84-plus-ce-asmc-removal-updates) for the 84+CE model with the release of OS 5.3.1 That forced the community to create a jailbreak for the 84+CE model named [arTIfiCE](https://www.cemetech.net/news/2020/9/959/_/artifice-restores-ce-native-code-for-now) in 2020.
 The third party development community continues to reverse engineer and create tools for the CE model.
 But to me, the friction created by Texas Instruments did not make it worthwhile to work on something like the RPN83P for the CE calculators.

-The final nail in the coffin, personally, is that the TI-84 Plus CE series uses a rechargeable Li-Polymer battery instead of the standard AAA batteries used by earlier models.
+The final nail in the coffin, personally, is that the 84+CE series uses a rechargeable Li-Polymer battery instead of the standard AAA batteries used by earlier models.
 These Li-Poly batteries have a finite lifetime, 3-5 years, and there are many reports of defective batteries on brand new units.
 In the future, these batteries will become difficult find, and may cost more than the